ObolNetwork/obol-docs/docs/dvk/01_distributed-validator-keys.md

   - Standardising the configuration of a key generation ceremony
   - Standardising the encoding of a distributed key share
   - Standardising the encoding of a distributed validator cluster manifest
-- Educate PoS Ethereum Validators on the benefits and risks of running Distributed Validators
-- Bring the Ethereum community together to collaborate on a tool that will be used by everyone

-As part of the effort Obol will be commissioning and open sourcing a far reaching research report on DVT and Multi-Operator Validators.
+In addition, as part of the effort Obol will be working with Georgia Rakusen to conduct an industry research report on DVT and Multi-Operator Validation.
+This will educate Validators on the benefits and risks of running Distributed Validators and provide all of us with a demand guage of multi-operator validation.

 #### Intended Working Group Participants

 - Ethereum Foundation
+- Coinbase Cloud
 - Prysmatic Labs
+- Attestant
 - Lighthouse
 - Lodestar
 - Nimbus
 - Consensys/Teku
-- Attestant
-- Coinbase Cloud
 - Lido
 - Rocketpool
 - Blockdaemon